hintron/Oldentide/README.md

 ####Directories:

-Artifacts: A place where all of the previous iterations of code goes.<br>
+Artifacts: A place where any previous iteration of code goes.<br>